debeem/js-debeem-wallet/README.md

 ## Usage
 ### Configuration
-Get, set and reset the configuration of the chain used by the wallet.
+Before using this development kit, you must first use the following function to set the current chain/network for the wallet.

 | Function                                                 | Description                                   |
 |----------------------------------------------------------|-----------------------------------------------|